Everything you need to know about obtaining a occupancy permit in New York, New York — requirements, costs, timeline, and application process.

 You may also need to complete registration with the New York Department of State at dos.ny.gov.

 File your occupancy permit application with the New York city clerk or licensing department.
-Many New York municipalities now accept online applications.
+Many New York municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $70–$560 (typical range for New York).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-2 weeks in New York.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Occupancy Permit holders in New York are required to carry proper business insurance.
 Compare quotes from top providers.